Litianyu141/Finite-Volume-Graph-Network/README.md

 pip install nvidia-tensorflow
 ~~~
 ## 3.install other module specified in requirements.txt
+For users with other types of graphics cards, you are able to use the environment specified in the original Meshgraphnets repository.
 # Train&Test
 you can modify such hyperparameters in all .sh files:
 ~~~py